nomis52/ola/tools/e133/README.md

 Registers the E1.33 service with DNS-SD and then listens for TCP connections from devices.

+It also forms the TCP mesh with any other controllers it discovers.

 To perform scale testing you may need to increase the number of FDs per process.

 ### Mac: